martin-beran/fpga/mb50/README.md

 - When interrupts are disabled, an exception halts the CPU, because an exception must be handled immediately (synchronously) and there is no way how to do it.
-A reset or clearing the exception flag (bit 9 of register `f`) via the control interface must be done in order to make the CPU running again.
+A reset or clearing the exception flag (bit 9 of register `f`) via the CDI must be done in order to make the CPU running again.
 - Return from the interrupt handler is performed by a special instruction that atomically sets `ie` to 1, moves `ia` to `pc`, and reads `csr1` to `ia`.
 - The interrupt handler must clear bits corresponding to handled exceptions and